Letheward/ErgoVim/README.md

 - Avoid using your pinky as possible:

-    ErgoVim tries very hard to minimize pinky usage, however there are inevitably some features need `Shift` and `Ctrl`.
+    ErgoVim tries to minimize pinky usage, however inevitably there are features needing `Shift` and `Ctrl`.
-    In those cases, since those features are less frequent by design, you should use your stronger fingers/both hands,
-    without worrying about speed loss for moving your hands out of homerow.
+    In those cases, since those features are less frequent by design, you should use your stronger fingers/both hands, without worrying about speed loss for moving your hands out of homerow.

-    Also, if you need to hit `Tab` repeatly (like auto-complete in `cd`), you should use a stronger finger (or even multiple fingers) to do that.
+    Also, if you need to hit `Tab` repeatly (like auto-completion in `cd`), you should use a stronger finger (or even multiple fingers) to do that.

 ### Customize